NickHerrig/c-playground/books/computer_org_design_riscv/two_instructions_language_of_the_computer/README.md

 - rs1(5 bits): The first register source operand.
 - rs2(5 bits): the second register source operand.
 - fucnt7(7 bits): an additional opcode field.

+*AND*: calculates 1 if there is a one in both operands *OR*: calculates 1 if there is a one in either operands *NOT*: calculates the inverse of the bits
+*XOR*: calculates 1 if values are same, 0 if different

+*conditional branch*: instruction that tests a value, transfer control to new addr.